roles-ansible/ansible_role_restic/README.md

 ```

 ### Backups
-A backup specifies a directory or file to be backuped.
+A backup specifies a directory or file to be backed up.
 A backup is written to a
 Repository defined in `restic_repos`.

 Available variables: